SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 the deinitializers for the ``Customer`` instance and ``CreditCard`` instance both print their “deinitialized” messages after the ``john`` variable is set to ``nil``.

+..
+FIXME: Add a note about using an unowned reference to a long-lived object from a short-lived object.
+   That's not "same lifetime" but it's totally valid.
+   Try expanding the example above so each customer has an array of credit cards.

 .. _AutomaticReferenceCounting_UnownedReferencesAndImplicitlyUnwrappedOptionalProperties: